The NHS Scotland Event 2019 was held over two days on Thursday 30 and Friday 31 June 2019 in the SEC, Glasgow.

-The NHS Scotland Event is the leading health Event in Scotland.
-The Event continues to be the ‘premier meeting place’ for those committed to providing sustainable high quality health and social care services for the people of Scotland.
+The NHS Scotland Event is the leading health event in Scotland.
+In its 14th year, the Event continues to be the ‘premier meeting place’ for those committed to providing sustainable high quality health and social care services for the people of Scotland.

 Every year, the Event provides the opportunity for those working in and with the NHS in Scotland to come together to consider the challenges faced, to share best practice and the most innovative approaches to delivering the highest quality of care and to take away tools and techniques that will support them in their various roles.